asvarga/Decaf-LLVM/README.md

 The generated code uses lots of memory loads/stores instead of register operations.
 This is fine because LLVM provides `createPromoteMemoryToRegisterPass` which is self explanatory, and allows us to keep out code-generating code simpler.

 Finally, the generated object files is linked against `decaffuntime.c` which calls the code's `_$DecafMain` method, which itself calls whichever `main` method is found in the decaf file.
 The generated code is made aware of the runtime's methods through explicit LLVM `declare` statements, rather than using `decaf_runtime.h`.
+See the `decaf` python script for details.